Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Detection of Implicit Products

-Linear constraints with binary variables can be analyzed in order to detect constraint pairs of the forms~\eqref{eq:bigm}.
-The method can be generalized to allow for bilinear relations of the following form, with $A,B,C,D \in \mathbb{R}$:
+Conversely, linear constraints with binary variables can be analyzed in order to detect constraint pairs of the forms~\eqref{eq:bigm_leq} $\Leftrightarrow w_{ij} \leq x_ix_j$ or~\eqref{eq:bigm_geq} $\Leftrightarrow w_{ij} \geq x_ix_j$.
+This method can be generalized to derive bilinear relations of the form

+with $A,B,C,D \in \mathbb{R}$.
+The process of deriving a bilinear product relation from two suitable linear constraints is described in the following theorem.

 \begin{theorem} Consider two linear constraints depending on the same three variables $x_i$, $x_j$ and $w_{ij}$, where $x_i$ is binary: